 Don’t take your partner’s complaint personally

-I know this sounds impossible, especially if the complaint is about something you did or didn’t do.
-If you feel yourself getting defensive, seek to understand why..
+This sounds impossible, especially if the complaint is about something you did or didn’t do.
+If you feel yourself getting defensive, seek to understand why.
 Ask yourself, Why am I getting defensive?
 What am I trying to protect?
 Your partner’s complaint is about their needs, not yours, so soothe your defensiveness so you can be there for them.